MarcAndrewM/galvanize_notes/README.md

 ### PANDAS
 If you index a DataFrame with a single value or a list of values, it selects the columns.
 If you use a slice or sequence of booleans, it selects the rows.
+<li> As a reminder, logical operators with arrays AND series look like</li>

 ## Week 2
 #### Day 3 | Maximum likelihood estimator